Akko beach, as the name suggests is near Acre (Akko). And today we are going to visit the beaches to the South of Akko. Let’s begin!

 Another view of Acre:

-And here is a wider view that I shot while standing not far from Nahal Na’aman.
+And here is a broader view that I shot while standing not far from Nahal Na’aman.
 The building on the far right is Palm Rimonim Hotel.
 And on the left, you can barely see Akko’s old city and port.

 Acre’s old city at dusk: